 Lawmakers at impasse on budget; government shutdown looms

 Sen. Brad Hoylman, D-New York, left, talks with staff counsel Burton Phillips as legislative leaders work on the state budget at the state Capitol, Sunday, April 2, 2017, in Albany, N.Y.
-Senate Majority Leader John Flanagan, R-Smithtown, left, speaks with staff members inside the Senate Majority Program Counsel Finance room as legislative leaders work on the state budget at the state Capitol, Sunday, April 2, 2017, in Albany, N.Y.
-Senate Majority Leader John Flanagan, R-Smithtown, left, speaks with staff members inside the Senate Majority Program Counsel Finance room as legislative leaders work on the state budget at the state Capitol, Sunday, April 2, 2017, in Albany, N.Y.
-Exterior view of the New York state Capitol as legislative leaders work on the state budget in Albany, N.Y., Sunday, April 2, 2017.
+Sen. Brad Hoylman, D-New York, left, talks with staff counsel Burton Phillips as legislative leaders work on the state budget at the state Capitol, Sunday, April 2, 2017, in Albany, N.Y.
+Senate Majority Leader John Flanagan, R-Smithtown, left, speaks with staff members inside the Senate Majority Program Counsel Finance room as legislative leaders work on the state budget at the state Capitol, Sunday, April 2, 2017, in Albany, N.Y. less Senate Majority Leader John Flanagan, R-Smithtown, left, speaks with staff members inside the Senate Majority Program Counsel Finance room as legislative leaders work on the state budget at the state Capitol, ... more Senate Majority Leader John Flanagan, R-Smithtown, ... (more)

 Add your comments below